Hybrid working

 What is hybrid working?

-It’s about varying where you work and has, of course, been prompted by the success of enforced home working for millions of us during pandemic lockdowns.
+It’s about varying where you work and was, of course, prompted by the success of enforced home working for millions of us during pandemic lockdowns.

-A key difference between pre-Covid flexibility and hybrid working is in the wholesale nature of hybrid.
-Organisations are integrating and normalising hybrid working across most, if not their entire, workforce.
+A key difference between pre-Covid flexibility and hybrid working today is in its wholesale nature.
+Organisations are integrating and normalising hybrid working across most, if not their entire, office-based workforce.
 By comparison, pre-Covid flex was usually granted on an individual case-by-case basis.

 This shift from the individual to organisational has the potential to get us thinking about flexibility more widely.
 And it could remove some of the negative impacts of flex for those who need to work flexibly.

-It won’t be a quick fix; it is going to need thought
+It is not a quick fix; it needs careful thought

-Hybrid working means that some people will be at home, and some on the premises, at different points in the week.
-There will be many questions about communication, collaboration, team cohesion and company culture.
+Hybrid working is more complicated.
+It is likely that some people will be at home, and some on the premises, at different points in the week.
+There are many questions about communication, collaboration, team cohesion and company culture.

 It may not deliver the benefits of a truly flexible working culture